An intern looking at books on a shelf

-- be from a low-income background and in receipt of more than the minimum levels of support detailed from your regional funding body (see the Financial eligibility section of this page to find out how to check whether you meet this financial criterion).
+• be from a low-income background and in receipt of, or eligible for, more than the minimum levels of support detailed from your regional funding body in the most recent year during which you received finance for your undergraduate degree (see the Financial eligibility section of this page to find out how to check whether you meet this financial criterion).

-If you have previously completed a UNIQ+ Research Internship at the University of Oxford, then you are not eligible to apply for the programmes.
+If you have previously completed a UNIQplus Research Internship at the University of Oxford, then you are not eligible to apply for another UNIQplus Research Internship.
+If you have previously completed a UNIQplus Research Internship, you are eligible to apply for UNIQplus PASS.

 The Eligibility definitions section provides further details including how to ensure that you meet all the requirements (eg 'ordinary residence', 'care experienced' etc) and the Financial eligibility section of this page will allow you to check whether you meet the financial criterion (see above).